soul-catcher/mypy-gitlab-code-quality/README.md

 This command send to `STDOUT` generated json that can be used as Code Quality report artifact.

-Also, this script supports plain text output parsing for backward compatability but json is recommended
+Also, this script supports plain text output parsing for backward compatability but json is recommended.

 `$ mypy program.py | mypy-gitlab-code-quality`